SlappyPenguin/Sweepmine.TM/README.md

 Our benchmark was measured by running `run/simple_benchmarker.py` for $10^4$ games on each board size.
 The rest of the table was supplied by [this paper](https://cdn.aaai.org/ocs/ws/ws0294/15091-68459-1-PB.pdf).

 Our solver averages 6.03 seconds per 100 games on the Expert board size (16-30-T99).
 For comparison, the human world record for a singular Expert game is [26.59 seconds](https://minesweepergame.com/world-records.php).

-## Technical Details

-### Map Generation

-When `sweepmine` is not in debug mode (i.e. provided a grid), pseudo-adaptive automatic map generation kicks into play.
-The first cell revealed by the algorithm will always be a non-mine.
-However, it is **not** guaranteed that the map is solvable from there using pure logic.

-Mines are placed via picking a set of random non-

-### (1) Logical Reduction

-This is only perfomed when mines are non-weighted.

-TODO

-### (2) Gaussian Elimination

-This is only performed when mines are non-weighted.

-TODO

-### (3) Probabilistic Backtrack

-TODO